In this technology driven world, there are countless people out there still addicted their paper life planners, and I’m one of them.

-Now to be totally transparent I actually have two life planners.
-One for my business and personal life, which is my Day-Timer and the other is for managing the house, meal planning, budgeting and the grand nugget’s schedule.
+Now to be totally transparent I actually have two planners.
+One for my business and personal life.
+For business, I use the 90X Planner and the other is for managing the house, meal planning, budgeting and the grand nugget’s schedules.
 For that, I use my Living Well Planner.

 Today, I’m going to focus solely on the Living Well Planner and why it might be the perfect solution for reigning in your life!

 Why You Need A Life Planner